 Stanford NER is also known as CRFClassifier.
 The software provides a general implementation of (arbitrary order) linear chain Conditional Random Field (CRF) sequence models.
-That is, by training your own models, you can actually use this code to build sequence models for any task.
+That is, by training your own models on labeled data, you can actually use this code to build sequence models for NER or any other task.
 (CRF models were pioneered by Lafferty, McCallum, and Pereira (2001); see Sutton and McCallum (2006) or Sutton and McCallum (2010) for more comprehensible introductions.)

-The CRF code is by Jenny Finkel.
+The original CRF code is by Jenny Finkel.
 The feature extractors are by Dan Klein, Christopher Manning, and Jenny Finkel.
 Much of the documentation and usability is due to Anna Rafferty.
-The CRF sequence models provided here do not precisely correspond to any published paper, but the correct paper to cite for the software is:
+More recent code development has been done by various Stanford NLP Group members.